Best Climbing Skins for Skis of 2024/25

 G3 climbing skins’ tip attachment is the easiest to use and has a universal fit.
 Photo by Stasia Stockwell.

-The tip attachment (consistent on all G3 skin models, including the higher-end G3 Alpinist+ Glide) is by far the easiest to use and has the most universal fit.
+The tip attachment (consistent on all G3 skin models) is by far the easiest to use and has the most universal fit.
 The clips slide on easily and stay put no matter the size or shape of your ski tips.
 The tail attachment is similar to other brands and models and is simple to use.

 The glue on the Alpinist Universal skins is quite sticky, making them tough to pull apart when stored.
 But they hang on tight to ski bases so you’re never left fiddling with loose skins.
 Some customer and media reviews mention the glue leaving a slight residue on ski bases, but we have not encountered this issue in our multiple days of long tours in the Colorado Rockies.